marancibia/marancibia.github.io/adb/shared/agentic-select-ai/query-select-ai-agent-views/query-select-ai-agent-views.md

 In this lab, you will:

 * Create a helper procedure that prints team processing (task → agent → prompt → response).
-* Explore the schemas of the Select AI Agent history views.
+* Explore the schemas of the Select AI Agent Framework history views.
 * Run focused queries on:
     * `USER_AI_AGENT_TOOL_HISTORY`
     * `USER_AI_AGENT_TASK_HISTORY`